Nigel Benn vs. Gerald McClellan

-Pre-fight
+Background

 McClellan went into the fight as the bookmaker's favourite at odds of 1–3, with expectations that he would provide a repeat of his previous three fights, all won by knockout.
 The fight was joint-promoted by Frank Warren and Don King.
 McClellan himself predicted: "I can't see anything less than a vicious knockout".

-Fight
+The fight

-Within 35 seconds of the start of the first round, Benn was knocked out of the ring by McClellan, but was able to properly recover due to a slow count by the referee, later timed at 13 seconds, still 7 seconds short of the 20 seconds allowed to return if knocked out of the ring.
+Within 35 seconds of the start of the first round, Benn was knocked out of the ring by McClellan, but was able to recover within the 20 seconds allowed to get back in the ring.
 By the second round, McClellan was already struggling to breathe properly, and according to his sister Lisa, at the end of the sixth round he said to his trainer, Stan Johnson: "I wanna quit, Stan", a claim Johnson denies.

 The following rounds were "a brutal, yet exhilarating back-and-forth contest that saw both combatants give as good as they took".
 Benn gained control of the fight for the following rounds, before McClellan came back to take the eighth by knocking down Benn for a second time.
-In the ninth, a tired Benn was missing his "wild" punches, and the force of one caused him to fall forward and accidentally headbutt McClellan, an incident which appeared to significantly affect McClellan's physical well-being.
+In the ninth, a tired Benn was missing with his "wild" punches, and the force of one caused him to fall forward and accidentally headbutt McClellan, an incident which appeared to significantly affect McClellan's physical well-being.

 The fight entered the tenth round; McClellan had never fought past the eighth round in his career.
 At the midway point, Benn connected with a right hand, causing McClellan to drop to one knee.
 The referee began his count until McClellan stood back up at seven, and the fight continued after Asaro checked McClellan.
 Working for American television station Showtime, commentator Ferdie Pacheco described it as "the strangest knockdown I've seen".
 Shortly after, Benn connected with another right, and again McClellan dropped to a knee, this time allowing Asaro to count him out.
 Pacheco's fellow commentator Steve Albert opined that it was "one of the most bizarre endings to a fight", while Pacheco himself accused McClellan of quitting.